House approves measure targeting Biden rule allowing money managers to consider ESG in retirement investing

 The House on Tuesday approved a resolution that would repeal a Biden administration rule for retirement investments, marking the latest flashpoint in Republicans’ crusade against environmental, social and governance (ESG) investing.

-The Congressional Review Act (CRA) resolution was approved 216-204 with one Democrat voting with Republicans in favor of the measure.
+The Congressional Review Act (CRA) resolution was approved 216-204, with Rep. Jared Golden (Maine) as the only Democrat voting with Republicans in favor of the measure.

-But while a Democratically-controlled Senate and White House means the measure is unlikely to amount to more than messaging, it is part of a broader Republican effort to oppose ESG investing.
+But while a Democratically controlled Senate and White House mean that the measure is unlikely to amount to more than messaging, it is part of a broader Republican effort to oppose ESG investing.

 Rep. Michael Burgess (R-Texas) in a floor speech on Tuesday characterized the regulation as being part of a “woke ESG agenda.”